electro-cute-angels/informatic-flows/blender-bone-animation-exporter/README.md

 # ✿˚* Bone Animation Data Exporter for Blender *˚☾

-Part of the *informatic flows* series by electro-cute-angels
+Part of the *informatic flows* series by electro-cute-angels❦

 This Blender add-on exports bone animation data to CSV format for use with Pd-L2Ork or other applications.